 More Risk Equals Higher Premiums

 It stands to reason that life insurance companies look at risk when figuring what an applicant will pay for a life insurance policy.
-The more risk surrounding you lifestyle, the more likely it will be that you will have to pay a higher premium.
+The more risk surrounding your lifestyle, the more likely it will be that you will have to pay a higher premium.
 This includes your driving history.

 Lesser traffic violations like running a red light or exceeding the speed limit, while potentially serious in their own right, aren’t considered as severe.
 A DUI on your driving record, however, is a serious red flag.
 Therefore, a DUI affects your life insurance rates.
-Not only could you have to pay more money for life insurance, you might not be able to get an insurance policy at all.
+Not only could you have to pay more money for life insurance, but you also might not be able to get an insurance policy at all.